 Horseshoe crabs can either be kept for continued classroom use or returned to DNR.

 The June 20, 2014 teacher training workshop will be the final training.
-We are still accepting applications for this last training.

 The 2014-2015 program will run as normal except for the elimination of the Field Day and Release Events.

 Please contact Stacy Epperson at email@example.com with any questions.

 Raising Horseshoe Crabs in the Classroom

 The goals of the Raising Horseshoe Crabs in the Classroom Project are to: